justincfeng/squirrel.jl/docs/src/index.md

 for the relativistic location problem in slightly curved spacetime geometries.

-## Short tutorial
+## Tutorial

 ### Setup

 The `squirrel.jl` code was written and tested in Julia 1.6; we recommend Julia 1.6 or newer.
-In this terminal it is assumed that one can invoke Julia directly from the command line/terminal by typing the command `julia`, as is typically the case for installations on linux distributions (Ubuntu and Manjaro for instance).
+In this tutorial, it is assumed that one can invoke Julia directly from the command line/terminal by typing the command `julia`, as is typically the case for installations on linux distributions (Ubuntu and Manjaro for instance).
 For detailed